ancientleaf/react-nanodegree-my-reads/README.md

 - Add more books to shelf on the Search page on /Search path
 - Each of the books displayed will have a drop down option to move to different shelf
 - The 'None' option in the dropdown will remove book from shelf

+#### Additional feature
+A pop up message will be displayed to user when a searched book is added to a shelf.

 ## Configuration of application
 Shelves is configured via src/config/ShelvesConfig.js.